Poet Consultant Editor

 Copyright 2014 by Terry Lucas.
 All rights reserved.

 Since graduating in 2008, he has devoted himself more fully to writing and editing while still working as a retail professional.
 In 2012 he began writing full-time, and produced two prize-winning chapbooks.
 The first collection, Altar Call, was a winner in the 2013 San Gabriel Valley Literary Festival and is one of four chapbooks published in the anthology, Diesel.
 The second, If They Have Ears to Hear, won the Copperdome Chapbook Contest from Southeast Missouri State University Press.
 In addition, that year he was a master poet for Chicago’s Von Steuben High School pilot poetry program, providing guidance for student poets to write and publish their work.
-In June 2017, Terry will be a guest lecturer in the new MFA program in creative writing at Dominican University of California.
+Since June of 2017, Terry has been a guest lecturer in the new MFA program in creative writing at Dominican University of California.

 His work has appeared in Best New Poets 2012, Green Mountains Review, Great River Review, and dozens of other national literary journals.
 In 2014 he was the winner of the Crab Orchard Review Special Feature Award in Poetry, and his work has been nominated six times for a Pushcart Prize.